-2 MCL 333.7403(2)(d) provides that a person shall not knowingly or intentionally possess a controlled substance, and that a person who possesses marijuana is guilty of a misdemeanor punishable by imprisonment for not more than one year or a fine of not more than \$2,000.
+2 MCL 333.7403(2)(d) provides that a person shall not knowingly or intentionally possess a controlled substance, and that a person who possesses marijuana is guilty of a misdemeanor

-In the district court, defendant moved for dismissal of the charge pursuant to § 4(a) of the MMMA, which provides in pertinent part that: "A qualifying patient who has been issued and possesses a registry identification card shall not be subject to arrest, prosecution, or penalty in any manner . . . provided that the qualifying patient possesses an amount of marihuana that does not exceed 2.5 ounces of usable marihuana " MCL 333.26424(a).
-Defendant argued that while he did not have paperwork with him at the time of his arrest, he had applied for a medical marijuana card on February 16, 2011.
-Further, defendant maintained that although he had not received the actual card as of the date of his arrest, by virtue of § 9(b), his application became his card on March 18, 2011.
-The record also indicates that a copy of defendant's application dated February 16, 2011 and a medical marijuana card that was backdated to indicate an issuance date of March 18, 2011, were submitted to the district court.
-The district court denied defendant's motion to dismiss.4
+In the district court, defendant moved for dismissal of the charge pursuant to § 4(a) of the MMMA, which provides, in pertinent part: "A qualifying patient who has been issued and possesses a registry identification card shall not be subject to arrest, prosecution, or penalty in any manner . . . provided that the qualifying patient possesses an amount of marihuana that does not exceed 2.5 ounces of usable marihuana" MCL 333.26424(a).
+Defendant argued that while he did not have the paperwork with him at the time of his arrest, he had applied for a registry identification card on February 16, 2011.
+Further, defendant maintained that although he had not received the actual card before the date of his arrest, by virtue of MCL 333.26429(b), his application became his card on March 18, 2011.
+The record also indicates that a copy of defendant's application, dated February 16, 2011, and a registry identification card that was backdated to indicate an issuance date of March 18, 2011, were submitted to the district court.
+The district court denied defendant's motion to dismiss.
+4 punishable by imprisonment for not more than one year or a fine of not more than \$2,000, or both.

 Defendant then filed an application for leave to appeal the district court's ruling in the circuit court, which granted defendant's motion for immediate consideration, but denied the application in a written decision.
 The circuit court focused its analysis on the meaning of the term "possesses" as used in § 4.
-The circuit court determined that:
+The circuit court determined: